berkdenk/Hugo_NewsAPI/README.md

 ## License

-This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE).
-(It is recommended to create a `LICENSE` file if you don't have one.)
+This project is licensed under the [MIT License](https://www.google.com/search?q=LICENSE)
 ## Contact

 For any questions or feedback, feel free to reach out: